Year-Round Foraging Calendar: Track Wild Food Through All Seasons - Nature & Outdoors quest for Beginner level adventurers

 2

-Start wherever you are in the year.
-Head outside this week and identify three plants you already know are edible in your area—dandelions, plantain, wild onions, clover.
-Record their current state: flowering, dormant, seeding, etc.
+Head outside this week and identify three edible plants you already know—dandelions, plantain, wild onions, clover.
+Record their current state: flowering, dormant, seeding, whatever they're doing right now.
+Start wherever you are in the year; there's no wrong entry point.

 3

-Each week, spend 15-30 minutes walking the same route: a park, trail, vacant lot, or suburban greenway.
-Observe what's changing.
-Take photos of buds forming, flowers opening, fruits ripening, leaves dying back.
+Spend 15-30 minutes each week on the same path: a park, trail, vacant lot, or suburban greenway.
+Observe what's changing—buds forming, flowers opening, fruits ripening, leaves dying back.
+Consistency matters more than distance; you're tracking a specific place through time, not covering territory.

 4